arc-language/arc-lang/parser/PACKAGE.md

 	// EnterAssignmentStmt is called when entering the assignmentStmt production.
 	EnterAssignmentStmt(c *AssignmentStmtContext)

+	// EnterAssignmentOp is called when entering the assignmentOp production.
+	EnterAssignmentOp(c *AssignmentOpContext)

 	// EnterLeftHandSide is called when entering the leftHandSide production.
 	EnterLeftHandSide(c *LeftHandSideContext)